ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

 # Extending the test suite

-the Mbed OS BLE test suite is built using pytest.
+The Mbed OS BLE test suite is built using pytest.
 We recommend reading the [pytest documentation](https://docs.pytest.org/en/stable/) to solve problems not covered by this document.

 ## Test conventions